 Into the oven for about 30 minutes or until the top of the rolls is golden, if you like you can broil them 2 minutes under the broiler of your oven

-Serve hot with a mixed salad
+Serve this endive and ham casserole hot or lukewarm with a mixed salad

 Hello!
 All photos and content are my property.
 Please do not use my photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Endive and Ham Casserole